melvir/tap-backendtest/README.md

 * Test the input and output

 ## Mocking
-* Create your own java mock classes
+* Create your own Java mock classes
    * Pros
        * Easy readabiliy
-       * Low learning curve
+       * Just have to reuse your existing Java skills
        * Dont need to keep up to date with Mokito standard
    * Cons
        * More coding effort
 * Using Mockito
    * Pros
        * Fast development of test cases
+       * Huge boiler plate codes can be automatically generated
    * Cons
        * Tightly coupled to Mockito testing framework
        * Higher learning curve on Mockito API usage